Tackle nabs $35M Series B to help companies navigate cloud marketplaces – TechCrunch

 CEO John Jahnke says that the company usually starts with one product in one marketplace, which acts as a kind of proof of concept for the customer, then builds up from there.
 Once customers see what Tackle can do, they can expand usage.

-It seems to be working with the startup reporting that it tripled annual recurring revenue (ARR), although it didn’t want to share a specific number.
+It seems to be working, with the startup reporting that it tripled annual recurring revenue (ARR), although it didn’t want to share a specific number.
 It also doubled headcount and the number of customers and was responsible for over $200 million in transactions across the three cloud marketplaces.

-Jahnke didn’t share the exact number of customers, but he said there were currently hundreds on the platform including companies like Snowflake, GitHub, New Relic and PagerDuty.
+Jahnke didn’t share the exact number of customers, but he said there were currently hundreds on the platform, including companies like Snowflake, GitHub, New Relic and PagerDuty.

-The company currently has 67 employees spread across 25 states with plans to almost double that by the end of 2021.
+The company currently has 67 employees spread across 25 states, with plans to almost double that by the end of 2021.
 He says that it’s essential to put systems in place to build a diverse company now.

 Martin Casado, general partner at lead investor a16z, says this type of selling has become essential for businesses and that’s why he wanted to invest in the company.
 “Cloud marketplaces have become a primary channel for selling software quickly and conveniently.
 Tackle is the leading player for enabling companies to sell software through the cloud,” he said.